syncfusion-content/javascript-docs/js/Diagram/ContextMenu.md

 ## Customize Context Menu

 Apart from the default context menu items, you can define some additional context menu items.
 Those additional items have to be defined and added to `items` property of `contextMenu`. `subItems` property of context menu item enables to define a set of sub menu items.
-The following code snippet illustrate how to add custom context menu items.
+The following code example illustrate how to add custom context menu items.

 {% highlight js %}

 $("#DiagramContent").ejDiagram({
     width: "700px",
     height: "600px",
-    //enable the context menu
+    //Enables the context menu
     enableContextMenu: true,
     contextMenu: {
-        // define the custom context menu items
+        // Defines the custom context menu items
         items: [{
             name: "zoom",
             // Text to be displayed
             text: "Zoom",
-            // define the sub items
+            // Defines the sub items
             subItems: [{
                 name: "zoomIn",
                 text: "ZoomIn"